louiscyphre/apl/README.md

 Remember that code in this repository is modified fast-downward, so if you planning to use it or compare, remember to obtain source from here.
-Any changes in fast-downward project that where made after obtaining the code by us, possibly will not appear here, so instructions might be for a different planner after original fast-downward will change.
+Any changes in fast-downward project that where made after obtaining the code by us, possibly will not appear here, so official instructions from fast-downward site might be for a different planner after original fast-downward will change.

 ## Validating plans